Key Takeaways

 W-9 Form Overview

-Those who should fill out a W 9 are those who are working as independent contractors or freelancers, because the W-9 is the form used by the IRS to help gather information about such workers.
+Those who should fill out a W-9 are independent contractors or freelancers, as the W-9 form is used by the IRS to gather information about such workers.
 The W-9 form is an informational reporting tax form, meaning that it provides information to the IRS about taxable entities.
 It is not used to collect taxes.
 In this case, W-9 forms provide information on who is working as an independent contractor, information that the IRS uses to find out how much taxes contractors should be paying.

 W-9 Form Purpose

 Although the W-9 form is used to collect information for the IRS, it is not sent directly to the IRS.
 Rather, businesses who hire independent contractors are required to provide this form to the contractors, who in turn fill it out and return it to the contracting business.
-The business in turn uses the information provided by the form to fill out a 1099-MISC form, which will be sent to the IRS if the contractor is paid $600 or more by that business in a tax year.
+The business, in turn, uses the information provided by the form to complete a 1099-MISC form, which is sent to the IRS if the contractor is paid $600 or more by that business in a tax year.

 This reporting is necessary because businesses are not required to pay Social Security or Medicare taxes or withhold income taxes on independent contractor wages–these come out of the taxes of the independent contractors.
 Thus, the IRS needs to know who is paid and how much so they know who owes those taxes, and the W-9 provides the personal information necessary to know this.